Frequently Asked Questions

 While the Common Reading Experience engages the incoming first-year students, participation from all other students and members of the university community is welcome.
 Other faculty will integrate parts of the book and its issues into their classes.
 Both undergraduate and graduate students are encouraged to participate and can attend the public events and join in the discussion across campus.
 You can purchase a copy of the book at the USF Bookstore.
 Additional copies are available from the USF Library in paperback and e-book editions.

-Why is the story of Henrietta Lacks so important?
+Why is the story of The Complete Persepolis so important?

 What messages should be taken from the story?